Welcome!

-I’m a phonologist who works on questions of linguistic theory using computational and experimental methods.
-I work in the Computational Psycholinguistics Lab in the Department of Brain & Cognitive Sciences at MIT, supervised by Roger Levy, and affiliated with the MIT-IBM Watson AI Lab.
+Prior to this, I worked in the Computational Psycholinguistics Lab in the Department of Brain & Cognitive Sciences at MIT, supervised by Roger Levy, and affiliated with the MIT-IBM Watson AI Lab.
+I completed my PhD in 2021 under the supervision of Bruce Hayes in the Linguistics Department at UCLA.

 My CV can be found here.